Czechs Rule Rosatom Out Of Nuclear Tender Over Spat With Moscow - UrduPoint

 Czechs Rule Rosatom Out Of Nuclear Tender Over Spat With Moscow

-Prague, (UrduPoint / Pakistan Point News - 19th Apr, 2021 ) :The Czech government said Monday it would eliminate Russia's state atomic agency Rosatom from a multi-billion-euro tender to build a new unit at a local nuclear plant over a recent diplomatic spat with Moscow.
+Prague, (UrduPoint / Pakistan Point News - 20th Apr, 2021 ) :The Czech government said Monday it would eliminate Russia's Rosatom from a multi-billion-euro tender to build a new unit at a local nuclear plant because of the diplomatic row with Moscow.

-The decision follows tit-for-tat expulsions of diplomats after Prague accused Russian secret services of orchestrating a fatal explosion on Czech territory in 2014.
+The decision to bar the Russian state atomic agency follows tit-for-tat expulsions of diplomats after Prague accused Russian secret services of being behind a fatal explosion on Czech territory in 2014.

 "The Russian supplier Rosatom will not be addressed to submit documents for security assessment," Czech Industry and Trade Minister Karel Havlicek told reporters.